 The woman herself, many people at the time thought drove the young man to do this terrible deed - that she incited him.
 Indeed, in her letters she suggested to him that she had endeavoured to do away with her husband.
 There was no fact in this at all.
 It was all highly romanticised.

-It was at this point that the tape jammed, and the machine had to be switched of.
-However, three weeks later, on the 19th April, 1962, we had another sitting with the Medium, and Lord Birkenhead did come through again, as he had promised, and the following tape is really a continuation of his first talk.
+It was at this point that the tape jammed, and the machine had to be switched off.
+However, three weeks later, on the 19th April 1962, we had another sitting with the medium, and Lord Birkenhead did come through again, as he had promised, and the following tape is really a continuation of his first talk.

 There was difficulty with your machines.
 This no doubt, was a great disappointment to you, and [it] certainly has given me the opportunity in the meantime of making myself a little more familiar with the particular method of contact with your world and also to revise, to some extent, some of the things that I had to talk to you about - not that I have changed substance, but in various things that I have to say to you.
 I am very conscious of the fact that, in certain quarters it will not be very acceptable, but that is to be expected.